Pray the Rosary – VL197

 Our Lady makes the distinction between the term Rosary and one set of mysteries of the Rosary in the Fatima Message.
-At each apparition She told the children to pray the Rosary every day.
+At each apparition She told the children to pray one-third of the Rosary (in Portuguese, “Terço”) – that is, one-third of the 15 mysteries, which is one set of mysteries or five decades – every day.

-When Our Lady returned to ask for the Communion of Reparation on the First Saturdays (December 10, 1925), as She had promised the children that She would in the apparition at Fatima July 13, 1917, She made the distinction when giving the requirements for making the Five First Saturdays.
+Then when Our Lady returned to ask for the Communion of Reparation on the First Saturdays (December 10, 1925), as She had promised the children that She would in the apparition at Fatima July 13, 1917, She made the same distinction when giving the requirements for making the Five First Saturdays.

 She asked Sister Lucia to console Her for the blasphemies and ingratitude of ungrateful men by announcing Our Lady’s request for reparation to be made on the First Saturday of Five Consecutive months through:

-Confession, Holy Communion, reciting five decades of the Rosary (in Portuguese She said “rezarem um terco” which is, pray one-third, referring to the Rosary; that is, one-third of the 15 mysteries, which is one set of mysteries or five decades), and keeping Her company for fifteen minutes by meditating on the fifteen mysteries of the Rosary.
+Confession, Holy Communion, reciting five decades of the Rosary (in Portuguese She said “rezarem um terço” which is, pray one-third, referring to the Rosary, and asks that we keep Her company for fifteen minutes meditating on the fifteen mysteries of the Rosary.

-We rejoice and are grateful to all who are praying one-third of the Rosary or one set of mysteries of the Rosary daily.
-We strongly encourage that, as often as possible, as Our Lady of Fatima requested, the Rosary – which is all 15 mysteries – be prayed daily.
+Though Our Lady asked that we pray one set of mysteries of the Rosary daily, we strongly encourage that, as often as possible, the full Rosary – which is all 15 mysteries – be prayed daily.

-This may be accomplished in a variety of ways.
-Not all 15 mysteries have to be prayed at one time.
+This may be accomplished in a variety of ways and not all 15 mysteries have to be prayed at one time.
 The three parts or three different sets of mysteries may be said at 3 different times of the day and may be broken down even further.

 The ideal, of course, is to stop everything and pray.
 But for many, that poses difficulties with other obligations.
 However, as Father Gregory Hesse (R.I.P.
 2006, long-time friend of The Fatima Center) explained, the mysteries can be prayed while doing work about the house or elsewhere.
 Presumably work that requires little focus or concentration.